mannya-23/mannya-23/README.md

 ### 🌱 about me
 - 📊 interested in **data** — from cleaning it up to finding the story inside it
-- 🤖 building little AI tools on the side (currently cooking up an AI incident-response project)
+- 🤖 building little AI tools on the side (currently cooking up **MealMate** — an AI meal planner project)
-- 🐛 bug whisperer, mostly by accident
-- ☕ fueled by curiosity and stack traces

 ### 🛠️ currently exploring
 - Python / SQL for wrangling data